Quantization Effects of Artificial Neural Networks for Embedded Edge-Computing Applications: Hardware Implementation and Deployment Flows

-We are simulating the SiPM signals with empiric double exponential functions for training purposes, dedicated code can be used here as well, \textit{e.g.} \cite{Rodriguez2025}.

-For each individual a set of good and ugly waveforms (typically 200 each) is generated and the prediction tuples (two binary one-hot elements) are evaluated by the NN with corresponding weights, such that after the inference two sets of tuples for predictions and desired targets are available.
-Because the training set is new for each evaluation, a noisy fitness behaviour is expected.
+\paragraph{ Fitness Evaluation } For training, reference data is required.
+In the case of the \ac{SiPM} readout in the application described in section \ref{sec:res-sipm}, we use empirical double exponential functions.
+The relevant distinction criterion is clean waveform based on a single input pulse ("good") versus distorted waveforms with multiple inputs ("ugly"), as depicted in Figure \ref{fig:SiPM_Sim}.
+Alternatively, dedicated simulation frameworks may also be used \cite{Rodriguez2025}.
+For each individual a set of typically 200 "good" and "ugly" waveforms is generated.
+The \ac{BNN} predicts tuples: a two-element binary class vector with $(1,0)$ for "good" and $(0,1)$ for "ugly".
+Due to both outputs being calculated for themselves, a consequential classification of neither "good" nor "ugly", \textit{i.e.}\ either or undecided, would be encoded as $(1,1)$ or $(0,0)$, respectively - this can be used to indicate an abstention.
+Since the training set is regenerated for each evaluation, the fitness exhibits erratic behavior - the impact is discussed further together with the results in \ref{sec:static_regen}.

-The measure of goodness of classification is derived from how closely the predicted tuples match the target tuples, giving partial credit for partial matches (see example \ref{eq:fitness}), and then normalized by the lengths of tuples and total set amount.
-Additionally to avoid trivial "broken clock" classifiers achieving 50\% accuracy by outputting same prediction, goodness is set to 0\% whenever all predictions are equal.
+The accuracy score measures how well the predicted tuples match the target tuples, assigning credits for partially correct predictions, as shown in Eq.\ref{eq:fitness} for tuples and MNIST targets, and is then normalized by the tuple length and size of the training set.
+Additionally, to avoid trivial "broken clock" classifiers from achieving 50\% accuracy by always predicting the same class, goodness is set to 0\% whenever all predictions are identical.
+Otherwise, training stagnates, since complex models in early stages cannot out-compete the trivial variants in the same generation prior to further optimization and are selected for reproduction less frequently.

-By utilizing multiple objectives more complex optimizations can be achieved in \texttt{deap} \cite{Konak2006}.
-We maximize the fitness and minimize the number of non-zero weights with scale 10 to 1 respectively, so that the main optimization is prioritized but in the final slow accuracy improvement phase "smaller" individuals are preferred (see figure \ref{fig:ga:training}).